allianceauth/allianceauth/docs/installation/auth/allianceauth.md

 ### Gunicorn

 To run the auth website a [WSGI Server](https://www.fullstackpython.com/wsgi-servers.html) is required.
 [Gunicorn](http://gunicorn.org/) is highly recommended for its ease of configuring.
-It can be manually run with `gunicorn myauth.wsgi` or automatically run using supervisor.
+It can be manually run from within your `myauth` base directory with `gunicorn --bind 0.0.0.0 myauth.wsgi` or automatically run using Supervisor.

 The default configuration is good enough for most installations.
 Additional information is available in the [gunicorn](gunicorn.md) doc.

 ### Supervisor

 [Supervisor](http://supervisord.org/) is a process watchdog service: it makes sure other processes are started automatically and kept running.
-It can be used to automatically start the WSGI server and celery workers for background tasks.
+It can be used to automatically start the WSGI server and Celery workers for background tasks.
 Installation varies by OS:

 Ubuntu: